Skip to main content

 For example, if you have 1 standard lot on EUR/USD at 1.0850 and the price moves to 1.0900, that is a 50 pip move.
 At roughly $10 per pip, the trade is up $500 before fees.
 If instead the price drops to 1.0830, that is 20 pips against you, worth about $200 in losses.
 Understanding pip math is how traders size positions to match their risk tolerance.

 In copy trading, pips translate the master account's moves into your account.
-SteadyFlowFX scales every copied trade based on your balance, so a 30 pip winning trade might produce $30 on a $5,000 account or $300 on a $50,000 account.
-The verified Myfxbook track record showing a 71.3 percent win rate and 1.73 profit factor is built on the cumulative pip outcomes of 9 algorithms trading 8 currency pairs.
-Knowing what a pip is worth on your account size helps you read the daily equity curve realistically.
+SteadyFlowFX scales every copied trade based on your balance, so a 30-pip winning trade produces different dollar amounts at different account sizes.
+Knowing what a pip is worth at your account size is the foundation for reading your daily equity curve realistically and verifying that copied lot sizes match what the strategy intends.

 Related Calculators